nikolasburk/subscriptions/README.md

 ## Get started

-### 1. Download the example & install dependencies
+### 1. Download the example & Install dependencies

 Clone the repository: